Crowd Counting with Decomposed Uncertainty: Experiments

 \section{Experiments}

 In this section, we first introduce datasets and experiment details.
 We give the evaluation results and perform comparisons between the proposed method with recent state-of-the-art methods.
-For all experiments, we used $K=10$ heads for DUB-CSRNet.
-We follow the standard procedure to generate the ground truth density map using Gaussian kernels (we defer the details to the appendix).
+For all experiments, we used $K=10$ heads for DUBNet.
+We follow the standard procedure to generate the ground truth density map using Gaussian kernels.